Filming in Austria

 Arnold Schwarzenegger in 2003 Photo: Wikipedia

-Arnold Schwarzenegger was born in Thal, a small town near Graz in 1947.
-He had a strict upbringing, and by a young age he had tried his hand at many sports due to encouragement from his father, and at the age of 14 he chose bodybuilding over football as his main focus, in order to be like his idol Reg Park.
-His hard work and persistence earned his six Mr. Universe titles and seven Mr. Olympia titles between 1965 and 1980, gaining him the nickname “The Austrian Oak.”
-“I knew I was a winner back in the late sixties.
+Arnold Schwarzenegger was born in Thal, a small town near Graz, in 1947.
+Raised in a strict household, he tried various sports at a young age under his father’s encouragement.
+At 14, he chose bodybuilding over football, inspired by his idol Reg Park.
+His dedication and persistence earned him six Mr. Universe titles and seven Mr. Olympia titles between 1965 and 1980, earning him the nickname “The Austrian Oak.”
+Reflecting on his early confidence, Schwarzenegger once said, “I knew I was a winner back in the late sixties.
 I knew I was destined for great things.
 People will say that kind of thinking is totally immodest.
 I agree.
-Modesty is not a word that applies to me in any way - I hope it never will.”
-At home he was considered a hero for his accomplishments.
+Modesty is not a word that applies to me in any way—I hope it never will.”
+At home, his achievements made him a national hero.

-Acting attracted Schwarzenegger from a young age, always identifying with the heroic characters he saw in films.
-His build helped him gain his first role in 1969’s Hercules in New York, but his accent and unpronounceable last name made his first few years in the U.S. difficult.
-His breakthrough role portraying Conan the Barbarian in the 1982 film of the same name.
-Despite saying only 17 sentences in the whole films, his iconic role in 1984’s Terminator brought him and director James Cameron into the spotlight.
+Acting intrigued Schwarzenegger from an early age, as he identified with the heroic characters in films.
+His imposing physique landed him his first role in 1969’s Hercules in New York, but his thick accent and difficult-to-pronounce last name posed challenges during his initial years in the United States.
+His breakthrough came with the 1982 film Conan the Barbarian, and his iconic role in 1984’s The Terminator—despite having only 17 lines of dialogue—catapulted both him and director James Cameron to stardom.

 Youtube trailer for terminator 2

-This began a steady stream of leading roles in Hollywood blockbusters.
-Next to action films, he took roles in many comedies, like Twins, and Kindergarten Cop as well.
-His accent became his iconic trademark.
-In 1992 he opened a restaurant in Santa Monica called Schatzi, which means “sweetheart” or “darling.”
+This success marked the beginning of a steady stream of leading roles in Hollywood blockbusters.
+In addition to action films, Schwarzenegger appeared in comedies such as Twins and Kindergarten Cop, with his accent becoming a trademark.
+In 1992, he opened a restaurant in Santa Monica called Schatzi, which means “sweetheart” or “darling.”

-After the filming of Terminator 3, he decided to put his acting career on hold and focus on politics, which was always a dream of his.
-In 2003 he was elected the governor of California, being teasingly referred to by many as “The Governator.”
+After the filming of Terminator 3, Schwarzenegger decided to put his acting career on hold to pursue his long-held dream of entering politics.
+In 2003, he was elected governor of California, earning the playful nickname “The Governator.”

-He is one of the few people who was allowed to keep their Austrian citizenship despite a political career in the U.S. In 2010, close friend Sylvester Stallone talked him into taking a small role in his 2010 film The Expendables.
-In 2011 he returned to acting.
-Although his political views and personal life may not have been perfect, he is a good role model in the sense that he made all of his dreams come true through hard work and persistence.
-Because of this, a museum and a bronze statue were erected in his hometown of Thal in his honor, which were christened on his 64th birthday.
+Schwarzenegger is one of the few individuals allowed to retain Austrian citizenship while holding political office in the United States.
+In 2010, his close friend Sylvester Stallone convinced him to take a small role in The Expendables.
+By 2011, Schwarzenegger had fully returned to acting.
+Though his political views and personal life have faced criticism, he is widely admired as a role model for achieving his dreams through relentless hard work and persistence.
+To honor his accomplishments, a museum and a bronze statue were unveiled in his hometown of Thal on his 64th birthday.

 This site uses cookies, read our policy here